The Awkward Girl’s Guide to gel nails at home with a DIY gel nail kit

-As I mentioned back in this post, one of my Christmas presents from Terry this year was a DIY gel nail kit, which I’ve already been getting plenty of use out of over the festive season.
+One of my Christmas presents from Terry this year was a DIY gel nail kit, which I’ve been getting plenty of use out of over the festive season – and beyond.

 Terry bought the various components of my gel nail kit separately, but there are tons of different ones available which provide you with everything you need to get started, and, as far as I can gather, they all seem to work in roughly the same way.
 If you’re buying everything separately, you’ll need:

-Mine is this one, and is uses LED lights rather than UV ones, which I’m happy about, because I’d have worried about putting my hands under UV light too often.
+My exact kit is now out of stock, but it’s similar to this one , and is uses LED lights rather than UV ones, which I’m happy about, because I’d have worried about putting my hands under UV light too often.

 (These are often sold together, but you can also buy them separately.)

 The fun bit!
 I’ve already amassed a small collection of these, and can’t seem to stop myself acquiring more!
 My favourite brands are Bluesky and OPI (Who do gel polishes as well as their regular line), but there are tons of brands out there, and most will work with a standard UV lamp (Do check first, though!).
 I buy most of my polishes from eBay or Amazon, but you’ll find them all over the place these days, so go wild!